 All participants will be required to confirm they will have completed a full COVID vaccination course at least two weeks prior to the tour (if you are getting a two-dose vaccine, this means you must receive your second dose two weeks prior to departure).
 Having a vaccinated group will greatly diminish but not eliminate the possibility of the group and individual participants being adversely affected by COVID-19.
 We are requiring all of our staff guides to be vaccinated.
 Note too that many travel destinations are or soon will be requiring proof of vaccination for entry to bypass testing delays or quarantine, and that entry requirements for a destination can change at any time.

-Please note too that currently for tours outside your home country (your country of domicile), we require that you have a Travel Insurance Policy with medical coverage (that does not exclude COVID-19) as well as emergency medical evacuation.
+Please note too that currently for tours outside your home country (your country of domicile), we require that you have a Travel Insurance Policy with medical coverage (up to at least $50,000, and that does not exclude COVID-19) as well as emergency medical evacuation (minimum $50,000).
 (Most personal policies as well as government coverage such as Medicare do not provide coverage outside of your country of domicile.
 A Travel Insurance Policy lets us know that related expenses will be covered should you face a medical emergency while on tour.)
 Field Guides will request proof of your policy prior to departure.
 Please note that you can purchase your travel insurance policy before you book your flights, as you will be able to add the price of your airfare at a later date and pay any supplemental premium at that time.
 However, we ask that you wait to book flights until we notify you that the tour is operational.

 As of this writing we recommend the following Pre-Tour Protocols for all participants to minimize risk to you and the group at the beginning of the tour.
 And we expect to enforce at least the following On-Tour Protocols for all participants during the tour, adjusting these as necessary depending on the situation at the time of the tour’s operation.